SSrustworthy/DLRML-docs/docs/explore/Disneyland/New Orleans Square/Tiana_s_Palace_exterior.md

 **Loop Total Length**: 01:25:35.232

 Tiana’s Palace opened on September 7, 2023.
-This tracklist was compiled based on a reference recording by pixelated.
+This tracklist was compiled by pixelated and sorker based on pixelated’s 2023 reference recording.
 See MouseBits, [https://forums.mousebits.com/threads/tianas-palace.11068/](https://forums.mousebits.com/threads/tianas-palace.11068/) (2024).
 No edit points were indicated.

 ## Tracklist